-Liabilities that meet one of the following conditions are classified as current liabilities, and all other liabilities are classified as non-current liabilities:
+The Group classifies the liability as current under one of the following criteria, and all other liabilities are classified as non-current:

 - 1. It expects to settle the liability in its normal operating cycle. - 2.
 It is held primarily for trading purposes. - 3.
 It is due to be settled within twelve months after the reporting period; or - 4.
 It does have an unconditional right to defer settlement for at least twelve months after the reporting period.
 The terms of the liability may, depending on the choice of the counterparty, result in its settlement by issuing equity instruments do not affect its classification.